 If there was a Truth In Advertising Law for state parks, the beautiful public space on the Hudson River at the end of North Broadway would be called Nyack Beach-less State Park.
-If you have strolled or cycled the along the river through Nyack Beach State Park, it’s hard to imagine that at one time this park also had tennis courts, baseball diamonds, a stone walled cafeteria, a small lighthouse, an amusement park with a carousel, bumper cars and a dance hall, too.
+If you have strolled or cycled the along the river from Nyack Beach State Park it’s hard to imagine that nearbytwas a park with tennis courts, baseball diamonds, a stone walled cafeteria, a small lighthouse, an amusement park with a carousel, bumper cars, a dance hall, and a large swimming beach too.

 Hook Mountain Beach bears almost no resemblance today to its former use.
 The area is overgrown but a few foundations and a few abandoned stone buildings reward a diligent search.
 Several plateaus that were once open above the beach are overgrown but one can easily imagine the shouts of families enjoying themselves on a hot summer day.

 The beach park was located at the end of the current riverside footpath from Nyack Beach at the 1-1/4 mile mark where it intersects with a paved road coming down from Rockland Lake; locals will know it as the place where the picnic tables are before the path starts a sharp climb up the mountain.
 A small point of land juts out into the river.
 Just north of this point you can find foundations and old pier posts in the river.
 Both the quarries and the Rockland Lake Ice Company used piers here to ship goods to New York City.
 There is a small warning light on a pile of rocks in the river that is still visible.
 It was once a small lighthouse.
 Because of the curve of the river around Hook Mountain, a river traveler sees neither Nyack nor Haverstraw from this point.

 When did swimming in the Hudson stop being a thing?